AuReMe/metage2metabo/docs/tutorial.rst

         The output shows that PGDB are created with Pathway Tools.
 Then the .dat files are extracted and used to build SBML files of the metabolic models.
 * files outputs
-    * In `output_directory/pgdb` are found the .dat files of Pathway Tools.
+    * In `output_directory/pgdb`, the .dat files of Pathway Tools.
 The corresponding SBMLs are in `output_directory/sbml`.
 The structure of the output directory after this ``recon`` command is shown below :

     ::

         output_directory/
+        ├── m2m_recon.log
         ├── pgdb
         │   ├── GCA_003433665
         │   │   ├── classes.dat